Idaho House Passes Tax-Credit Scholarship Bill

 To qualify to receive credit-eligible donations, an SGO must be a 501(c)(3) organization located in Idaho.
 It must use at least 90 percent of its donations for scholarships, with the remaining 10 percent available for administrative expenses.
 It cannot grant scholarships to only one school, allow donors to specify a particular student that will receive a scholarship, or award scholarships to a relative of the SGO’s staff or board members.
 SGOs must report to the State Department of Education the number and dollar amount of all donations received and scholarships issued, as well as the name and address of each school that scholarship recipients attend.

-Scholarship-accepting private schools must either be accredited or in the process of becoming accredited.
+Private schools that accept a tax-credit scholarship must either be accredited or in the process of becoming accredited.
 The school must administer either the state’s annual student assessment or a nationally norm-referenced test, provide academic reports to parents on a regular basis, and comply with federal nondiscrimination requirements.

 H507 now heads to the Senate Committee on Local Government and Taxation.